Mudd-Ox Fort Mac

 Mudd-Ox Operator’s Manual

-Smooth, Efficient and Effective – Mudd-Ox ATVs use the Borg-Warner designed T-20 skid-steer unit, which was concieved specifically to meet the needs of lightweight, 6×6 all-terrain skid steer systems.
-This compound epicyclic-geared steering system does not rely on differential slip, allowing independent control of power and torque, port and starboard, enabling true six-wheel drive with efficient transfer of torque and low braking losses.
-The T-20 steering box is unique to the Mudd-Ox range and beats anything the competition can do hands-down.
+Smooth, Efficient and Effective – Mudd-Ox ATVs use the Borg-Warner designed T-20 skid-steer unit, which was concieved specifically to meet the needs of amphibious ATVs by enabling all-wheel drive.
+This compound epicyclic-geared steering system does not rely on differential slip, allowing independent control of power and torque, port and starboard, enabling true all wheel drive with efficient transfer of torque and low braking losses.
+The T-20 transmission is unique to the Mudd-Ox range and beats anything the competition can do hands-down.

 A shift collar splined to each output shaft is moved in our out by external diamond shaped levers to engage either the ring gear or carrier hub splines.
 The output shaft is locked to the carrier drum when forward is selected.
 The ring gear drum is locked to the output shaft when reverse is selected.